 Three of the four most advanced vaccines require two doses that are administered at least 21 days apart.
 It is important patients return for the second dose to develop the highest level of immunity.

 Safety is incorporated into every level of a vaccine’s development cycle.
 Clinical trials are an important part of determining vaccine safety and efficacy.
-Currently, Pfizer and Moderna have completed phase 3 clinical trials involving many thousands of participants.
+Currently, Pfizer, Moderna and Janssen have completed phase 3 clinical trials involving tens thousands of participants.
 The trials determined the safety and efficacy of the vaccines in thousands of participants.
 The purpose of clinical trials is to generate scientific data and other information for the Food and Drug Administration to review and base their recommendations on.
+Today, millions of Americans have received both doses of the Pfizer and Moderna mRNA vaccines.

-The safety and efficacy data has also been reviewed by an independent expert committee called the Advisory Committee on Immunization Practices (ACIP) which also recommended the vaccines for emergency use.
+The safety and efficacy data has also been reviewed by an independent expert committee called the Advisory Committee on Immunization Practices (ACIP), which also recommended the vaccines for emergency use.
 Pfizer’s clinical trial enrolled 44,000+ participants with 42% globally having racially and ethnically diverse backgrounds.
-Additionally, 37% of Moderna’s 30,000 trial participants are from minority communities, including 6,000 Hispanic and 3,000 Black participants.
+Of Moderna’s 30,000 trial participants, 37% were from minority communities, including 6,000 Hispanic and 3,000 Black participants.
+Janssen’s trial included 43,783 participants in the United States, Latin America and South Africa.
 AstraZeneca’s initial trial data included participants from Brazil and the United Kingdom while the company continues to conduct trials in South Africa, Kenya, Latin America, Japan, Russia and the United States.learn more watch video

 We are committed to providing a free COVID-19 vaccination experience to all Missourians, including those without insurance.
 No person can be billed for the COVID-19 vaccine.
 Vaccination providers may charge an administration fee to insurance, Medicaid or Medicare, if applicable in your situation.
 Uninsured Missourians will be able to receive the vaccination regardless of their health insurance status.